Tag: protests

 Photos: Second subcontractor protest yields silence from Amazon

-Photos captured through that event (March 31, 2017) can be seen through my Flickr account.
+Scroll through my photos of the event (March 31, 2017).
 Some photos were published with South Seattle Emerald.

 -